Krazete/antscoper/README.md

 #### Daily Updates
 Room schedules are scraped daily from [WebSOC](https://www.reg.uci.edu/perl/WebSoc) every day at 6am.
 Every scraping of WebSOC deletes all previously recorded schedules.
 Every time the website is opened, Antscoper queries the entire database.
 It probably shouldn't do this.
+If the database fails to load, Antscoper uses `database_backup.json` instead.
 #### Database
 Antscoper was initialized with all of WebSOC's data, meaning its database includes rooms from 1990 to now.
 The website only shows rooms which have had some schedule this year or the past year.